pietroalbini/fisher/docs/src/install.md

 This service assumes your system is configured this way:

 - The Fisher binary is located in `/usr/local/bin/fisher`
-- The scripts directory is located in `/srv/webhooks`
+- The configuration file is located in `/srv/webhooks/config.toml`
 - Fisher is executed by the `fisher` user

 If those things don't match your server configuration, you must change them in